Biodiversity-Forecasting-Institute/biofi.github.io/_pages/members.md

 ### Diogo Araujo

 ### Teresa Bohner
-*Postdoctoral scholar, Department of Ecology and Evolutionary Biology, University of Arizona*
+*Postdoctoral researcher, Department of Ecology and Evolutionary Biology, University of Arizona*

+Teresa is interested in how plant communities are responding to a changing climate with a focus on forest responses to drought.
+She brings a background in population and community ecology as well as dendrochronology.

 ### Adam Chmurzynski
 *PhD student, Department of Ecology and Evolutionary Biology, University of Arizona*